Nitrosomonas Explained

 Habitat

-Nitrosomonas is generally found in highest numbers in all habitat in which there is abundance of ammonia (environment with plentiful protein decomposition or in wastewater treatment), thrive in a pH range of 6.0–9.0, and a temperature range of NaNC.
-Some species can live and proliferate on monuments’ surface or on stone buildings’ walls, contributing to erosion of those surfaces.[5]
+Nitrosomonas is generally found in highest numbers in all habitats in which there is abundance of ammonia (environment with plentiful protein decomposition or in wastewater treatment), thrive in a pH range of 6.0–9.0, and a temperature range of NaNC.
+Some species can live and proliferate on a monuments’ surface or on stone buildings’ walls, contributing to erosion of those surfaces.[5]

-It is usually found in all types of waters, globally distributed in both eutrophic and oligotrophic freshwater and saltwater, emerging especially above all in shallow coastal sediments and under the upwelling zones, such as the Peruvian coast and the Arabian Sea,[27] [28] but can also be found in fertilized soils.
+It is usually found in all types of waters, globally distributed in both eutrophic and oligotrophic freshwater and saltwater, emerging especially in shallow coastal sediments and under the upwelling zones, such as the Peruvian coast and the Arabian Sea,[27] [28] but can also be found in fertilized soils.

-Some Nitrosomonas species, such as N.europaea, possess the enzyme urease (which catalyzes the conversion of the urea into ammonia and carbon dioxide) and have been shown to assimilate the carbon dioxide released by the reaction to make biomass via the Calvin cycle, and harvest energy by oxidizing ammonia (the other product of urease) to nitrite.
+Some Nitrosomonas species, such as N.europaea, possess the enzyme urease (which catalyzes the conversion of urea into ammonia and carbon dioxide) and have been shown to assimilate the carbon dioxide released by the reaction to make biomass via the Calvin cycle, and harvest energy by oxidizing ammonia (the other product of urease) to nitrite.
 This feature may explain enhanced growth of AOB in the presence of urea in acidic environments.[29]

 Leaching of soil

-In agriculture, nitrification made by Nitrosomonas represents a problem because the oxidized nitrite by ammonia can persist in the soil, leaching, and making it less available for plants.[30]
+In agriculture, nitrification made by Nitrosomonas represents a problem because the oxidized nitrite by ammonia can persist in the soil, leaching and making it less available for plants.[30]

 Application